-Binghamton University’s new Master of Science in Data Analytics degree program prepares students from diverse backgrounds with the analytical, quantitative, technical and leadership skills needed for successful careers in data analysis across all sectors of the economy.
+Binghamton University’s Master of Science in Data Analytics degree program prepares students from diverse backgrounds with the analytical, quantitative, technical and leadership skills needed for successful careers in data analysis across all sectors of the economy.

-Through an innovative collaboration between the Harpur College of Arts and Sciences, the School of Management and the Thomas J. Watson School of Engineering and Applied Science, this unique program gives students a cross-disciplinary, hands-on education that incorporates real-world projects and applications.
+Through an innovative collaboration between the Harpur College of Arts and Sciences, the School of Management and the Thomas J. Watson College of Engineering and Applied Science, this unique program gives students a cross-disciplinary, hands-on education that incorporates real-world projects and applications.
 The highly quantitative nature of the curriculum qualifies the program as a STEM degree.

 The 30-credit MS Data Analytics program provides a robust exploration of the core fundamentals of analytics, while also allowing for the flexibility to explore applicable areas of interest and emphasizes real-world applications.

-Students will take classes in summer term II, fall and spring semesters.
 Applicants with prior STEM degrees and work experience are preferred.